madachy/What-Every-Engineer-Should-Know-About-Modeling-and-Simulation/README.md

 # What-Every-Engineer-Should-Know-About-Modeling-and-Simulation
-Examples from the book "What Every Engineer Should Know About Modeling and Simulation"
+Examples from the CRC Press book "What Every Engineer Should Know About Modeling and Simulation" by Ray Madachy and Dan Houston.